masumistadler/Paper_Stadler.et.al_LimnolOceanogr_2020/README.md

 ---

 # In‐lake transformations of dissolved organic matter composition in a subalpine lake do not change its biodegradability
-**Authors:** Masumi Stadler, Elisabet Ejarque, Martin J. Kainz
+**Authors:** Masumi Stadler<sup>1,2</sup>, Elisabet Ejarque<sup>1,2</sup>, Martin J. Kainz<sup>2</sup>

 **Affiliations:**

-1.
+1. Department of Limnology and Bio-Oceanography, University of Vienna, Vienna, Austria
-2.
+2. WasserCluster Lunz – Biological Station, Inter-University Research Centre for Aquatic Ecosystem Research, Lunz am See, Austria

 ---